furkanmeraloglu/laravel-elasticsearch/README.md

 </div>

 ### About the Project
-It's a simple Laravel project that aims to utilize Elasticsearch as a search/index.
+It's a simple Laravel `Forum` project that aims to utilize Elasticsearch as a search/index.
 The Laravel - Elasticsearch integration is conducted via Laravel's out-of-package HTTP Client.
 No Elasticsearch library is used for educative purposes.
 Postgresql is used as the default database.
 Redis is used for queueable jobs.
 Mailhog is used for e-mail operations and testing.

 This project also benefits Pest instead of Phpunit.
 ### Libraries and Dependencies
 - Laravel/UI with Bootstrap and Auth Scaffolding
   - `composer require laravel/ui`